-Radio 1 Breakfast Show host Chris Moyles has lost more than half-a-million listeners in three months, according to new figures.
+Chris Moyles has lost more than half-a-million listeners in three months on his Radio 1 breakfast show, according to new figures.

 One station insider said the figures were an expected "seasonal fluctuation" caused by the school holidays.

-Moyles was well beaten by Radio 2 morning rival Chris Evans who attracted a million more listeners than him, according to the latest figures.
+The Radio 1 star was beaten by Radio 2 morning rival Chris Evans who attracted a million more listeners than him, according to the latest figures.

-But Evans also lost listeners - he was down from 8.48 million in the previous quarter to 8.14 million.
+But Chris also lost listeners - he was down from 8.48 million in the previous quarter to 8.14 million.

-Earlier this month Evans said his breakfast rival should leave his Radio 1 show and claimed he had "lost perspective".
-Evans, who formerly hosted the show himself, said: "It's time for him to leave."
+Earlier this month Chris said his breakfast rival should leave his Radio 1 show and claimed he had "lost perspective".
+Chris, who formerly hosted the show himself, said: "It's time for him to leave."

 The figures do not cover his outburst which came on September 22 - three days after the measuring period ended.

-It has been suggested that Moyles has begun to sound out commercial rivals, possibly Capital, about a move when his BBC contract ends next year.
+It has been suggested that Chris has begun to sound out commercial rivals, possibly Capital, about a move when his BBC contract ends next year.

 Capital's own breakfast show, currently hosted by Johnny Vaughan and Lisa Snowdon, had 1.15 million listeners in the third quarter of this year.